Tess Bateman: Impalement

 In 2008, the character was involved in a stunt to mark the opening of the show's twenty-third series.
-The stunt took place over two episodes broadcast on consecutive nights with Tess' survival used as a cliffhanger between the episodes.
+The stunt took place over two episodes broadcast on consecutive nights with Tess's survival used as a cliffhanger between the episodes.
 When teenager Sammy Malone (Finn Atkins) is admitted to the ED, she clashes with Tess and wrecks her office, before fleeing.
 Tess is unimpressed and goes to find her on her break.
 Packer explained that Tess is "furious" and "wants to tell this girl exactly what she thinks of her".
 She finds Sammy at the local council estate and chases after her, ending up on a building site.
 Sammy refuses to talk to Tess, who slips and falls, becoming impaled on a metal girder.
 Sammy watches and does not help Tess; instead, she steals her phone and films her.
 As she runs away, Sammy is run over by an ambulance driven by Dixie Dixon (Jane Hazlegrove).
 Consequently, nobody knows where Tess is.
 Packer called this "a terrible twist".

 Charlie becomes worried about Tess and discovers her phone with Sammy.
 After seeing the footage of Tess impaled, he and Big Mac (Charles Dale) head to the estate and try to find Tess.
 When they find her, they take her to the ED where Adam Trueman (Tristan Gemmill) treats her in resus, and saves her.
 A hydraulic system was used to perform the stunt.
 As Packer fell, the girder rose with them meeting in the middle.
 The actress opined that it was "very clever", but she found it "very uncomfortable".
 Packer spent seven hours suspended in the air while filming the impalement, which she struggled with.
 She told Sarah Ellis of Inside Soap that it "took every ounce of my muscle fibre to deal with that and not think about the discomfort".